REGOVAR/Pirus/examples/pipelines/PirusBasic/readme.md

         "pirus_api": "1.0.0",                  # optional : the pirus api version
         "license" : "AGPLv3",                  # optional : the license of your pipe
-        "developers" : ["Olivier GUEUDELOT"],  # optional : a list of name "run" : "/pipeline/job/run.sh",        # required : the command command that shall be execute to run your pipe (use absolute path)
+        "developers" : ["Olivier GUEUDELOT"],  # optional : a list of name "job" : "/pipeline/job/run.sh",        # required : the command command that shall be execute to run your pipe (use absolute path)
         "inputs" : "/pipeline/inputs",         # optional : absolute path to the folder (in the container) where inputs files for the pipe shall be put
         "outputs" : "/pipeline/outputs",       # optional : absolute path to the folder (in the container) where ouputs files of the pipe will be put
         "databases" : "/pipeline/db",          # optional : absolute path to the folder (in the container) where tierce databases (hg19 by example) shall be put